 The only way you can ensure that you will have enough to cover your needs in your old age, give your children a head start in life or buy your first house is to start saving while you are still young.
 Unfortunately, inertia is a powerful force, and switching from not saving to saving can be overwhelming for most.
 Making up your mind to start saving is an essential first step, but the road to having a sensible savings strategy can be long and winding.
 The key challenge is to find the solution that best suits your needs and financial profile.
 Even though savings possibilities are vast and confusing, some solutions trump others.
 Most countries have a tax-advantaged savings program, and we investigated what the UK had to offer its residents in that category.
-Individual Investment Accounts (ISAs) have wide appeal in the UK as they offer a sweet proposition— a chance to grow your money free from taxes.
+Individual Savings Accounts (ISAs) have wide appeal in the UK as they offer a sweet proposition—a chance to grow your money free from taxes.
 If you are a UK resident and saving for your financial goals, not holding an ISA is essentially leaving money on the table for the taxman.
 Below is an in-depth guide on ISAs and their most essential features.

 What is an ISA